-Congratulations on receiving an offer in the course of your choice at La Trobe Melbourne.
+Congratulations on receiving an offer to study at La Trobe Melbourne.

 Step 1: Accepting your Letter of Offer

 When we receive your application form we will send you an Offer and Acceptance Letter.
 You must sign and return this form along with payment.

 Visit our Payment Options page to find out how to pay.

 Step 2: Applying for a Student Visa